Prairie Weather (Rural Roots Canada) – As December begins, prairie weather warms up, but not for long.

 Alberta, Saskatchewan, and Manitoba

 In meteorology, there’s something called a reverse temperature trend, and we’ll see that happening across the prairie provinces on Friday.
 Instead of rising through the day, temperatures will go the other way, meaning it will cool down as the day goes on.
-Here is the temperature outlook for midnight Friday morning.
-Temperatures will be above the melting point in southern Alberta and southwestern Saskatchewan, and will be comparatively mild elsewhere across the prairies:
+This animated map shows arctic air plunging southward across the prairies during the day Friday:1